momentmuse/authenticate-it/README.md

 ## Getting Started

+Install dependencies with `npm i` in both the client and server folders.
+You'll also want to use Nodemon to easily monitor your server.
+You will also need to have `mongodb` up and running at the default port.

 Most of the client side as well as the server is already set up for you. 🚀

 On the server side, you will need to implement authentication middleware and the logic for the controllers.
 It's possible to implement sessions manually, but we recommend using the `express-session` library for this exercise.
 You should store the user id in the request session so that each authenticated request will have access to the user id through a cookie.